baokhoavu/Neadless/README.md

 - **Error Handling**: Automatic retry on rate limit hits with exponential backoff

 ### **Monitoring**
-Cache performance can be monitored via the API stats available in development mode.
+Cache performance can be monitored via the API stats available in development.

 ## Deployment